Skip to content

 Create a "prototype inspection plan" that lists only the 5–10 critical dimensions you will actually measure.
 Share this with the shop alongside your drawing.
 It focuses their QC effort on what matters and avoids over-inspecting features that do not affect prototype performance.
 For more on tolerance specification, see our DFM guidelines.

-CNC Prototyping with Free DFM Review
+CNC Prototyping with Order-Stage DFM

-Get a Prototype Quote with Free DFM Review
+Get a Prototype Quote

 Section 5 of 6